• Skip to primary navigation

 Jump to Recipe

 Remember cozy diner days when the air smelled faintly of buttered toast and sizzling cheese?
-It may have been the magic of the tuna melt. 🙂 This version brings that feel-good nostalgia right into your kitchen, but with fresh, simple ingredients and a golden crust that would make any short-order cook proud.
+It may have been the magic of the tuna melt. 🙂 This single-serve version brings that feel-good nostalgia right into your kitchen, but with fresh, simple ingredients and a golden crust that would make any short-order cook proud.

 A grilled tuna melt sandwich with melted cheese, tomato slices and tuna salad between toasted bread, stacked on a white plate.